-Prime Minister Anthony Albanese today announces the Future Made in Australia Act, designed to deliver a uniquely Australian Response to the US Inflation Reduction Act (IRA) - which is turbocharging renewables, cleantech and reindustrialisation in the US as it drives massive private capital investment - and comparable initiatives across other major economies.
+Anthony Albanese last week announced the Future Made in Australia Act, designed to deliver a uniquely Australian Response to the US Inflation Reduction Act (IRA) - which is turbocharging renewables, cleantech and re-industrialisation in the US as it drives massive private capital investment - and comparable initiatives across other major economies.

-The Act will bring together a co-ordinated and comprehensive package of new and existing decarbonisation initiatives to seize the opportunities of a future made in Australia.
+The Act will bring together a co-ordinated and comprehensive package of new and existing decarbonisation initiatives to seize opportunities.
 It promises massive new investment, regional employment and net export opportunities, leveraging and value-adding our world-leading natural resources, both renewables and mining, as well as our expertise, geographic position in Asia and financial strengths.

-It has the makings of the foundation for our future as a zero-emissions trade and investment leader and global clean energy superpower, as we inevitably pivot from our historic dependence on carbon exports.
+It could be the foundation for our future as a zero-emissions trade and investment leader and global clean energy superpower, as we inevitably pivot from our historic dependence on carbon exports.

-PM Albanese says that in the forthcoming Budget, the government will be bold and invest "at scale" to capitalise at speed on Australia's comparative advantages and build sovereign capability in areas of national interest key to both a prosperous economic future and national security, including critical minerals and resources.
-In the questions following his landmark announcement today the PM cited battery manufacturing as one of those opportunities.
+The Prime Minister says that in the forthcoming budget, the government will be bold and invest "at scale" to capitalise at speed on Australia's comparative advantages and build sovereign capability in areas of national interest, including critical minerals and resources.
+Mr Albanese cited battery manufacturing as one of those opportunities.

-This can't come soon enough and makes sound economic sense - we are the world's leading producer, for example, of lithium, which is essential to batteries, along with other critical minerals and metals, but we need to value-add to these onshore to extract the economic dividends for Australians.

-This Act builds on the government's existing work on embracing clean energy, bolstering our skilled workforce, and creating new instrumentalities critical to the economic transition to zero-emissions, such as the National Reconstruction Fund and the Net Zero Economy Authority.
+This can't come soon enough and makes sound economic sense - we are the world's leading producer of lithium, which is essential to batteries, along with other critical minerals and metals, but we need to value-add to these onshore to extract the economic dividends for Australians.
+This Act builds on the government's existing work on embracing clean energy, bolstering our skilled workforce, and creating new instrumentalities critical to the economic transition to zero emissions, such as the National Reconstruction Fund and the Net Zero Economy Authority.

-This PM indicates the Federal Government will work on public-private collaboration, leveraging the firepower of our federal public balance sheet and budget to de-risk investments and 'crowd-in' private capital, including our world leading \$3.6 trillion superannuation pool, to drive decarbonisation opportunities.
+This PM indicates the federal government will work on public-private collaboration, leveraging the firepower of our federal public balance sheet and budget to de-risk investments and "crowd-in" private capital, including our world-leading \$3.6 trillion superannuation pool, to drive decarbonisation opportunities.

-To capitalise on the advantages of our strongly export-oriented economy and our excellent relationships with our partners in an increasingly complex and dynamic global geopolitical context, the Government's 'Future Made in Australia' is focused on collaborating with our greater Asian trade partners.
+To capitalise on the advantages of our strongly export-oriented economy and our excellent relationships with our partners in an increasingly complex and dynamic global geopolitical context, the government's Future Made in Australia is focused on collaborating with our Asian trade partners.